IRTF-HRPC/drafts/draft-feminism.md

 this document addreses the opportunities and vulnerabilities embedded within internet protocols for specific, traditionally maginalised groups

- assumes that values are inherent to technological design.
 What follows are specifics of how those values can either support or create barriers for gender justice and equity for internet users.

 Why feminism and not gender?
-The gender and sexual rights lens on critical internet-related rights has been built bottom up by the feminist movement.
-Feminism treats most prominently people who are negatively discriminated against on the basis of their gender and sexuality, but not exclusively.
-Because the threats to women and queer people, whose bodies and manifestations are already under strong, albeit sometimes invisible, social, cultural and political surveillance, a critical feminist analysis also applies to other marginalised groups.
-Aiming to use a feminist framework to analyse the impacts of internet protocols on society assumes that values are inherent to technological design.
-What follows are specifics of how those values can either support or create barriers for gender justice and equity for internet users.

 advocacy and policy development that addresses multiple discriminations and helps us understand how different sets of identities impact access to rights and opportunities